thegostep/flashtoken/README.md

 Since the same number of tokens that are flash-minted must also be burned by the end of the transaction, the 1-to-1 backing is always restored by the end of the transaction.
 As a result, anyone who holds an FMT can be certain that -- by the end of any transaction -- the FMTs will be 1-to-1 redeemable for the underlying.

 So it is _always_ safe to accept an FMT, even during a flash mint transaction when there are potentially quadrillions more of them than there are underlying tokens backing them.
-You can be sure that any FMT you are holding will be redeemable for exactly one of its underlying tokens.
+You can be sure that any FMT you are holding will be redeemable for exactly one of its underlying tokens before and after any external transaction.

+Nobody is ever at risk of being "left holding a bag".
+The 1-to-1 backing is fully restored by the end of any flash mint.

-If the flash-minter fails to burn the same number of tokens they minted before the end of the transaction, the transaction reverts.
+If the flash-minter fails to burn the same number of tokens they minted before the end of the transaction, the transaction reverts (again, fully restoring the 1-to-1 backing).

 ## Why would anybody accept FMTs?